Messaging

 Writing the copy

-Here are a few rules of thumb, based on the how users interact differently with each type.
+Here are a few rules of thumb for each circumstance.

 - Write to skim - Lead with action verbs, info about what will or won’t happen in the body copy, and an actionable CTA that matches the header if possible.

-- Stay contextual - Info is only helpful when users see it exactly when they need it.
+- Timing matters - Info is only helpful if users see it exactly when they need it.

-- Lead with the update - If it interrupts a user, they need to know what changed before they know what to do next.
+- Lead with what changed - Users need to know what exactly changed before they can know what to do next.

-- Give context - Since the user is doing other tasks, naming the feature or app lets the user know what the message is in regards to.
+- Give context - Since the user is being interrupted, naming the app and topic can help the user to mentally switch gears.

-- Keep it short - If it automatically dismisses, users (and screen readers) may have less than 5 seconds to scan a message.
+- Keep it short - If it automatically dismisses, users (and screen readers) might have less than 5 seconds to notice, understand, and take action.

 Additional considerations